Practical Information for Exchange Students

 Work During Studies

 Foreign students are allowed to work in Sweden during their period of study.
 No additional work permit is required.
-However, please be aware that it is difficult to find a part-time job in Stockholm, especially if you do not speak Swedish.
+However, please be aware that it can be difficult to find a part-time job in Stockholm, especially if you do not speak Swedish.